razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   /**
    * Leading Icon or assets.
 Accepts JSX Component
    *
-   * Should not be allowed when ActionList variant is multiple select */ leading?: React.ReactNode;
+   * Should not be allowed when ActionList selectionType is multiple select */ leading?: React.ReactNode;